 Track your email metrics: You can track who opened your email newsletter, when, at what time and on which device by analyzing opens and link clicks.

-Add Social Reactions and Pulse Surveys: Add social reactions, pulse surveys, star ratings and Like buttons to create an interactive email template and gather employee feedback in real-time, with just one-click.
+Add Social Reactions, Employee Comments and Pulse Surveys: Add social reactions, pulse surveys, star ratings and employee comments to create an interactive email template and gather employee feedback in real-time, with just one-click.
 You can see all results and employee comments live on your dashboard!

 ContactMonkey seamlessly plugs into your Outlook or Gmail and is the best option from this list primarily because you never have to leave Outlook or Gmail!